masonkoh/masonkoh.github.io/algorithm/_posts/2019-09-21-Data-Structures-and-Algorithms.md

 ---
 layout: post
-title: Data Structures and Algorithms.
+title: Data Structures and Algorithms
 description: >
   What are Data Structure and Algorithms?
 author: Mason Ko